swseighman/PythonIntro/README.md

 ![](images/python-extension.png)

-You can choose to use the command line interface (CLI) to write and execute Python scripts in interactive mode.
+At a basic level, you can choose to use the command line interface (CLI) to write and execute Python scripts in interactive mode.
 It's straightforward and simple but can become a bit cumbersome when you begin to write more advanced applications.

 First, open a Windows Terminal:

-1. Press Win + X to open the menu.
+1. Press `Win + X` to open the menu.
-2. Scroll down to Terminal and click on the Terminal app (or enter "i" as a shortcut)
+2. Scroll down to **Terminal** and click on the Terminal app (or enter "i" as a shortcut)

 A Windows Terminal will be displayed.

+Enter `python` to start the interpreter:

 ```
 C:\> python